 Vellayan received her Bachelor of Science from the University of Maryland and her Masters from the University of Maryland Global Campus.

 ZineOne Inc. is a San Francisco-based software development firm founded by Debjani Deb and Aran Wang.
 Its primary offering is its Intelligent Customer Engagement (ICE) platform, which uses existing business data with third-party services and real-time streaming data to create an open ecosystem.

-ZineOne was founded in 2014 and used a top-rated AI-powered personalization engine to engage consumers.
+ZineOne was founded in 2014 and used a top-rated AI-powered personalisation engine to engage consumers.
 Under her leadership, the company’s objectives are achieved while also managing the company’s overall performance, which includes increasing size and scope.

 She is also in charge of ensuring that the business executes its goals.
 She co-founded EmPower, an integrated business and media research startup company purchased by Genpact in 2011.
 Debjani holds a Master of Business Administration from MIT and a Master’s degree in computer science from Stanford University.

 Ramamurthy is the founder of Lumoid, which allows consumers to test electronics and make purchases without buying them right away.
 She was also the founder of True & Co., which helped women find their perfect bra size.